 If you or someone you know was hit by a car, you may be thinking about what you should do next.
-Due to statutes of limitations you only have a certain amount of time to make a claim for your injuries.
+Due to statutes of limitations you only have a certain amount of time to make a car accident claim for your injuries.

 A car accident attorney can not only help you decide on what your next steps should be, but also can significantly increase your odds of receiving a settlement.
-Call us at (480) 467-4349 or fill out a form to schedule your free consultation.
+Call us at (480) 467-4349 or fill out a form online to schedule your free consultation.

 Getting Hit By a Car: What to do

 Getting hit by a car can be an extremely dangerous, sometimes fatal experience.
 If you are hit by a car or witness a pedestrian get hit by a car there are some things that you should know.
 The following is a list of advice for a pedestrian that was just hit by a car.

 If you are able to yourself, get to a safe location to avoid any further danger.
 If you are unable to do so, ask for help from the driver or any nearby witnesses.